About Extension and Outreach

-Extension and outreach activities supported by the program are assisting farmers, land managers and key influencers across Australia to reduce land sector greenhouse gas emissions, sequester carbon in the landscape and participate in the CFI by:
+Extension and outreach activities helped to increase the capacity of farmers and land managers across Australia to reduce land sector greenhouse gas emissions, sequester carbon in soils and vegetation and participate in the ERF by:

 - providing technical information and support about integrating carbon management into whole farm planning and farm performance